 The first half of 2010 will go down in fashion history as a season of political correctness.
 The notoriously fantasy-driven and non-inclusive industry experienced an insurgence of reality and diversity.
 The French and American editions of Marie Claire put out special no-retouching issues, 40+ babe Kristen McMenamy returned to Calvin Klein’s catwalk along with Stella Tennant and Kirsty Hume (both over 30), and there was an influx of up-and-coming black and brown beauties.
 But the biggest—pun intended—part of this revolution was the sudden expansion in model sizes.
-American plus-size supermodel Crystal Renn blazed through French Vogue, Elle, and Glamour, while rotund rocker Beth Ditto graced the premier cover of style bible Love magazine.
+American plus-size supermodel Crystal Renn blazed through French Vogue, Elle, V and Glamour, while rotund rocker Beth Ditto graced the premier cover of style bible Love magazine.
 Meanwhile, the busty young Brigitte Bardot look-alike Lara Stone emerged as the model of the moment.
 When über-stylist Katie Grand helped cast Victoria’s Secret models such as Doutzen Kroes, Alessandra Ambrosio, Miranda Kerr, Rosie Huntington- Whiteley and Bianca Balti for the Prada and Louis Vuitton Fall 2010 shows, she shocked front-row regulars who hadn’t seen hips on a catwalk since the turn of the millennium.
 At the same time, the once-ubiquitous wave of frail, childlike, almost transparently thin Eastern European models seemed to have washed up on the has-been shores.
 It was as if the industry wanted to apologize for the past five years.
 “The prepubescent Russian girls aren’t so popular anymore,” says Christopher Michael, a model agent at One Management in New York.
 “Now everyone is interested in gorgeous, healthy girls with personality.
 The beauty ideal is turning more toward what’s considered beautiful by the general public.”

 Is this change we can believe in?
 In the new decade, the fashion industry appears to be inching toward a healthier image than it promoted in the last one.
 Power photographers like Steven Meisel and the duo Inez van Lamsweerde and Vinoodh Matadin, who launched the careers of several pubescent starvelings, now reportedly refuse to shoot anyone under 16 and 18, respectively.
 British Vogue editor Alexandra Shulman has criticized designers who send size zero samples that fit only wispy waifs, and has stated that the magazine adds bulk to ultra-skinny models in retouch.
 Anna Wintour has declared that American Vogue will henceforth include a wider variety of body types.